sweattep/modern_quotes/README.md

 >Death is not the greatest loss in life.
 The greatest loss is what dies inside while still alive.

 >Every time somebody hurts you, pick up a book.

+>Remember your humanity, and forget the rest.
+If you can do so, the way lies open to a new Paradise; if you cannot, there lies before you the risk of universal death.